eyasir329/CP_Archive/09_number_theory/3_modular_arithmetic/1_basic_modular_operation/README.md

 -> the result is always reduced to its remainder when divided by n.
 This is what "modulo arithmetic" means -> The results "wrap around" n, forming a cycle.
 Operations like addition, multiplication, and subtraction respect this cyclical nature.

+-> a mod m = b mod m => (a-b) mod m = 0
+-> divisions work differently in modular arithmetic.
+-> bitwise operation do not work with modular arithmetic.
 </pre>

 <img src="https://prod-qna-question-images.s3.amazonaws.com/qna-images/answer/6195f099-697f-489e-94ae-c77f1a063c08/8512de78-d4fd-43ef-9f61-33fcd14fa8c9/2dm5l1.jpg" alt="modular_arithmetic" style="height:300px;">